rage/java-programming/data/osa-2/2-toistaminen.md

 After this, the program prints the average of the positive numbers (numbers that are greater than zero).

 <!-- Mikäli ohjelmassa ei syötetä yhtäkään positiivista lukua, ohjelman tulee tulostaa "keskiarvon laskeminen ei ole mahdollista". -->
-If no positive number is inputted, the program prints "The computation of average is impossible"
+If no positive number is inputted, the program prints "Cannot calculate the average"

 <!-- Alla on muutamia esimerkkejä ohjelman toiminnasta. -->
 Below a few examples of the programs output